Dave Winfield (footballer): Ebbsfleet United

 Winfield joined National League South club Ebbsfleet United on 9 June 2016.
 He scored in the 76th minute of Ebbsfleet's 2–1 win over Chelmsford City in the 2017 National League South play-off final, which saw the club promoted to the National League.

 Later career

 On 2 October 2019, Winfield signed for Chelmsford City.

 On 6 December 2019, after two goals in ten appearances in all competitions, Winfield moved up a division to sign for National League club Bromley.

 Winfield signed for Romford prior to the 2020–21 season, making six appearances for the club in all competitions, before the season was curtailed due to the COVID-19 pandemic.

 On 10 July 2021, Winfield returned to Chelmsford City.
 On 5 June 2024, after seven goals in 117 appearances in all competitions across two spells, Chelmsford City announced Winfield would be leaving the club.

 On 6 June 2024, Winfield joined National League South side Welling United.

 On 8 July 2025, Winfield returned to the National League South following Welling United's relegation, joining Hornchurch.

+On 13 February 2025, Winfield joined Dartford on loan for the rest of the season.

+On 17 May 2026, Winfield signed for Isthmian League side Ramsgate, reuniting with Adrian Pennock, with whom he played under during his time at Dartford.